jhm-usc/jhm-usc.github.io/about.md

 permalink: /about/
 ---
 - CS graduate of The UofSC
-- Cloud Administrator interested in becoming a Full Stack Developer
+- DevOps Engineer interested in becoming a Full Stack Developer

 ---